-Ubisoft's apolitical sentiment was echoed more than once by their CEO Yves Guillemot and more recently by Ubisoft Massive COO Alf Condelius, who stressed The Division 2 will avoid politics and overtly political themes.
+Ubisoft's apolitical sentiment was echoed more than once by their CEO Yves Guillemot and more recently by Ubisoft Massive COO Alf Condelius, who stressed The Division 2 will and overtly political themes.

 Their creative director Clint Hocking told The Telegraph that Watch Dogs: Legion "has a message for sure", which was, "ordinary people need to put aside their differences and come together.
 It's not the politicians, it's not the dude from the mountain who's going to come down and save us all.
 It's us.
 Putting aside our differences and fighting back against things that are obviously wrong - that's what we need to do."

 "We're not there to tell them what they have to think at all.
 What we want is to offer possibilities to explore new ways of behaving, new ways of exploring, and at the end of the day they make their own minds up", Corre said.

 Asked whether they're aware that Watch Dogs: Legion's choice of Brexit and London for the story is a bit controversial, Corre stressed that their choice was purely based on the creative possibilities the city offers, rather than trying to say something about the matter.

 "The player will do what he wants in our fictional world, but giving them different angles to explore is what we are really here for", he added.

 Watch Dogs: Legion is the first time in the franchise that the game's protagonist can be anyone, with players assembling own teams from people with different talents.
 For instance, MMA fighters will be quite useful when it comes to melee, but murderous spy grannies will too, of course.